pawamoy/website/_posts/2019-10-17-save-pytest-logs-as-artifact-gitlab-ci.md

 I just had to enable the logging functionality while running tests, and write them to the disk so I could create an artifact!
-The artifact could then be downloaded, and you inspected in great details to see exactly what happened.
+The artifact could then be downloaded, and inspected in great details to see exactly what happened.

 What I use:

 - [`loguru`](https://github.com/Delgan/loguru) as a logging
-  utility in `aria2p`.
-It's really easy to use, and I have to admit that I just like the colors :wink2:
+  utility.
+It's really easy to use, and I have to admit that I just like the colors :wink:
 - [`pytest`](https://github.com/pytest-dev/pytest/) to run the test suite.
   It's very powerful and has lots of nice plugins, like [`pytest-cov`](https://github.com/pytest-dev/pytest-cov),